-At June 30, 2017 and 2016, the carrying amounts of the Agency's cash deposits were \$996 and \$774, and the corresponding aggregate bank balances were \$1,770 and \$791, respectively.
-The differences of \$774 and \$17 were principally due to outstanding checks and deposits in transit.
+At June 30, 2018 and 2017, the carrying amounts of the Agency's cash deposits were \$3,162 and \$996, respectively, and the corresponding aggregate bank balances were \$3,626 and \$1,770, respectively.
+The differences of \$464 and \$774 were principally due to outstanding checks.
 The Agency's custodial credit risk is mitigated in that the full amounts of the bank balances outlined above were insured by federal depository insurance or collateralized in accordance with Section 53652 of the California Government Code with securities held by the pledging financial institution in the Agency's name.